zerospiel/lebenslauf/cv.md

   <tr">
     <td colspan="2">
       <ul>
-        <li>Designed architecture components for Mirantis Container Cloud (OpenStack, vSphere, bare metal providers)</li>
+        <li>Designed architecture components for Mirantis Container Cloud (Bare Metal, OpenStack, vSphere providers)</li>
           <ul>
             <li>Developed a new approach for bootstrapping clusters by new clients via UI, pruning all-in-one black box error intolerant approach, which increased simplicity by more than 3 times</li>
-            <li>Designed and implemented a new feature allowing customers to manage Day 2 operations on clusters without manual interactions with nodes</li>
+            <li>Designed and implemented a new feature allowing customers to manage Day 2 operations on an arbitrary number of nodes with no manual interactions</li>
           </ul>
         <li>Collaborated closely with designers and frontend engineers to provide a seamless user experience</li>
         <li>Implemented comprehensive testing (from unit to end-to-end) to validate functionality, which ensured zero bugs during product acceptance and release cycles</li>